danutavadanei/gqlgen-validate/README.md

 ## Integrating with gqlgen

 To use a plugin during code generation, you need to create a new entry point.
-Please refer to the [example generator](/example/cmd/gqlgen/main.go) for
+Please refer to the [example generator](/example/cmd/gqlgen/main.go) for implementation details.

 Running `go run cmd/gqlgen` will now inject the  appropriate `validate:"..."` tags wherever your schema uses `@validate`.